JakobDev/minecraft-launcher-lib/doc/tutorial/microsoft_login.rst

         "capes" : []
     }

-As you can see it contains everything you need for the options dict of get_minecraft_command().
+As you can see it contains everything you need for the options dict of :func:`~minecraft_launcher_lib.command.get_minecraft_command`.

 -------------------------
 Refresh
 -------------------------
-To refresh just use minecraft_launcher_lib.microsoft_account.complete_refresh(client_id: str, refresh_token: str).
+To refresh just use :code:`minecraft_launcher_lib.microsoft_account.complete_refresh(client_id: str, refresh_token: str)`.
 The refresh token is from the function above.
 If the refresh fails, it will throw a InvalidRefreshToken exception.
 In this case you need the user to login again.